citation-file-format/citation-file-format/README.dev.md

 2. Verify that the version strings are updated throughout the code base.
 Be careful with batch-changing the version string (e.g. with `sed`), because maybe not all version strings should be bumped, it may depend on context.
 3. Verify that the tests pass on a fresh download & venv & install & pytest
+4. Manually trigger the link checker
+5. Manually trigger other workflows if relevant